-There are no known issues with access etc, however we would advise residents that the burgundy bin crews are being more stringent when checking burgundy bins for contamination.
+There are currently no known issues with access etc, however we would advise residents that the burgundy bin crews are being more stringent when checking burgundy bins for contamination.
 Residents who have contaminated their burgundy bin will be left a card and the bin may be left unemptied.
 Residents should remove the contamination so that it can be emptied next scheduled collection day.

 Contamination of the burgundy bins includes:

 Plastic bags, Carrier bags - The only plastic bags accepted in the burgundy bins are those clear bags used to contain small household batteries or textiles and shoes.
 Please do not put any other plastic bags or carrier bags in your burgundy bin.

 Food - All food and drinks containers should be rinsed clean, and food should not be put in the burgundy bin.
 Any pizza boxes should be empty - please don't put a pizza box in your burgundy bin if there is still pizza in it.

 Nappies, General household waste, Animal waste (e.g. dog faeces, cat litter) - This cannot be recycled via the burgundy bin so please do not please do not put it in.
 Please use your black bin.